joshjmin/SpeedyPenguin/logs/Dina.md

 ******

-# INSTRUCTIONS FOR THE INDIVIDUAL LOG
-* First, copy this and save it with your name.
-For example: `jacob.md`.
-* EACH PERSON must update THEIR OWN file at the end of each class.
-* Copy and paste the template below, and fill in the data.
-* Then commit & push it.

-## TEMPLATE (don't change, just copy and update)

 ### Log for 2021-06-06

 > **Goals for today:** Fix the death screen penguin becuase it looks ugly, upload ice bergs into the code.